projectfong/docs/README.md

 This repository contains documentation and reference material.
 Individual projects, scripts, configurations, or software may be maintained in separate repositories.

-Next Step: Browse the documentation tree below to locate the relevant technical area.

 ---

-## Documentation Structure
+## Planned Documentation Structure

+The repository is organized by technical domain as documentation is added.

 ```text
 docs/